-Serious concerns regarding the use of those technologies and their environmental and economic effects are expressed in scientific literature [19-23].
-References [24,25] show that new nuclear power technologies face strong economical obstacles.
-Sovacool et al.[26] state: 'We find that largerscale national nuclear attachments do not tend to associate with significantly lower carbon emissions while renewables do'.
+However, serious concerns regarding the use of those technologies and their environmental and economic effects are expressed in scientific literature [19-23].
+In [24, 25] it is shown that new nuclear power technologies face strong economical obstacles.
+Sovacool et al. [26] state: 'We find that larger-scale national nuclear attachments do not tend to associate with significantly lower carbon emissions while renewables do'.
 Sovacool [27] also analysed lifecycle emissions from nuclear power and concluded it is more vulnerable to cost overruns and construction risks compared to wind power and solar photovoltaics (PV) [28].
 Also, accidents with severe consequences cannot be fully avoided.
-The catastrophe of Fukushima initiated 100% RE studies for Japan, which challenged the necessity of nuclear power in a sustainable energy system [29,30].
-Events in France in 2022 imply that nuclear power is subject to risks of unreliability: for example low cooling water availability during droughts and high summer temperatures.
+The catastrophe of Fukushima initiated 100% RE studies for Japan, which challenged the necessity of nuclear power in a sustainable energy system [29, 30].
+Events in France in 2022 imply that nuclear power is subject to risks of unreliability.

-As an alternative, the UK has excellent on- and offshore wind energy potential [31].
-This potential was recognised several decades ago, and policy recommendations were developed [32].
-In the first half of 2021, the UK had the highest installed capacity of offshore wind power worldwide; with more than 10 GW [33], and the UK government aims to quadruple installed offshore wind capacity by 2030 [11].
+As an alternative, the UK has excellent on- and offshore wind energy potentials [31].
+Already several decades ago, this potential was recognised and policy recommendations were derived [32].
+In the first half of 2021, UK had the highest amount of installed capacity of offshore wind power worldwide with more than 10 GW [33], and the UK government pursues to quadruple the installed offshore wind capacity by 2030 [11].
 Onshore wind is limited to available land area but might be even more limited by social and political acceptance [34].
 The public debate on onshore wind is controversial.
-Planning permission for new projects was effectively blocked in England in 2015 and subsidised contracts removed in 2016.
-In 2020 the financial restrictions were lifted for those that can gain planning consent, mainly in Scotland [35].

-The resource potentials for solar energy are more limited in the UK, than more southern countries.
+While new projects were blocked in 2016, in 2020 the financial restriction were lifted again for those that can gain planning consent, mainly in Scotland [35].
+The resource potentials for solar energy are limited for the UK.
 However, previous research indicates that the resource can play a significant role for the power sector [12].

 The offshore wind resource availability of the UK is the best in Europe, followed by the Republic of Ireland (henceforth: Ireland) with a cumulative technical resource potential of 8,000 TWh per year [36].
-Given this vast resource availability, it is assumed for the central scenario that the future energy system will be dominated by offshore wind, while onshore wind and solar energy resources are limited in terms of available land area, resulting from lower social acceptance.
+Given this vast availability of the resource, in this report, it will be assumed for the central scenario that the future energy system will be dominated by offshore wind, while onshore wind and solar energy resources are limited in terms of available land area, resulting from restricted social acceptance.